 On the morning of June 6, 1944, “Operation Overlord,” history’s largest military operation, commenced as 6000 ships and boats landed on Normandy’s northern beaches.
 135,000 soldiers from the USA, UK, Canada and elsewhere began to recapture French soil from the clutches of the Nazi occupation.
 History would record this as D-Day.
 Come explore this small section of France that changed the course of history.

 As you land in France you will enter into Europe’s fabled land of good food, iconic landmarks and hidden landscapes.
-Live in at a monastery in the western borderlands of Normandy.
+On your pilgrimage, live in at a monastery in the western borderlands of Normandy.
 Your home will be a magnificent green setting typical of Normandy.
-In quiet and silence, this community welcomes us for a time of retreat, recollection, and rest.
+In quiet and silence, this community welcomes us for a time of retreat, recollection, and rest on our missions trip.
 Finish your trip in the magical city of Lights, Paris, and partake of some of history’s greatest icons.

 Every Wonder Voyage itinerary (mission trip and/or pilgrimage) is personalized